Neo Financial Review: What You Need to Know About the Fastest-Growing Canadian Neobank

 In terms of legitimacy, Neo Financial is in the clear.
 Rather than creating their financial products from scratch, they generally partner with larger, reputable, and regulated institutions.
 For instance, their online bank account product is provided by Concentra Bank, a CDIC-insured institution, which means that your deposits are legally insured up to $100,000 in the event that Neo Financial (or Concentra) shuts down.

-Likewise, their investment accounts are managed by CI Investment Services (CIIS), which is regulated by the Investment Industry Regulatory Organization of Canada (IIROC), and their Neo Mastercards are issued by ATB Financial.
+Likewise, their investment accounts are managed by CI Investment Services (CIIS), which is regulated by the Investment Industry Regulatory Organization of Canada (IIROC).
 While Neo does provide its own mortgage brokerage service in-house, Neo Mortgage is licensed in all Canadian provinces except Manitoba, Prince Edward Island, and Quebec.
 Although, their licenses are allegedly pending in the remaining provinces.

 Of course, it is also important to ensure that you choose financial products which offer competitive rates, whether that translates to low fees or impressive rewards.
 Fortunately, Neo Financial has a pretty strong product roster.
 However, their products do have a couple of drawbacks, so it is best to do some research before opening any accounts.